 What do you think, gardener, are you ready to give it a go?
 Have you ever tried propagating poinsettias on your own?
 Let us know about your experience in the comments and feel free to share a picture!

-And if you’re interested in learning more about poinsettias make sure to check out our other articles about these winter blooming plants:
+And if you’re interested in learning more about poinsettias make sure to check out some of our other articles about these winter blooming plants:

 - How to Grow and Care for Poinsettias